ebaschiera/Current-Cost-EnviR/munin/README.md

 Current Cost Munin plugin
 ==========================

 This directory contains a plugin for munin <http://munin-monitoring.org/> to monitor the output of a Current Cost EnviR meter.
+Only temperature and energy usage are supported.

+This plugin reads data from the following files:

+ * /tmp/__currentcost_watt for the energy usage
+ * /tmp/__currentcost_temp for the temperature

 Usage:
 ------